The Fediverse for the Advanced

 How it federates

-You can discover PixelFed users and posts from Mastodon and interact with them just like you are used to with other Mastodon users.
+You can discover Pixelfed users and posts from Mastodon and interact with them just like you are used to with other Mastodon users.
 You might even think its just a Mastodon user who puts a picture in every one of their posts.
-The PixelFed user however will not be notified if you comment on their post.
-If they go to their post however they will see your comment and reply.
-On PixelFed you can upload up to 6 photos in one post and you can add filters and a location.
-On Mastodon you will only see 4 photos max, they will not display with the filter and there will be no location info.
+On Pixelfed you can upload up to 6 photos in one post (or more depending on the instance) and you can add filters, a location and a license.
+On Mastodon you will only see 4 photos max, they will not display with the filter and there will be no location info and no license displayed.

 Video Hosting (like Youtube)